See How Illinois, Indiana Compare to Rest of U.S. as Coronavirus Cases Surge for Some

 Local

-In recent days, Texas and Florida passed Illinois in terms of overall cases since the pandemic began.
-California, New York and New Jersey have also reported more total cases than Illinois, which currently ranks sixth nationwide in that category.
+As of Tuesday, Texas, Florida, California, New York and New Jersey have reported more total cases than Illinois, which currently ranks sixth nationwide in that category.

 Only New York, New Jersey and Massachusetts have reported more total COVID-19 deaths than Illinois, but several states, including Rhode Island, Connecticut, Michigan, and Louisiana, have had more deaths per 100,000 residents than Illinois during the pandemic.